-- Tree cross-sections and rings can tell us a lot about what happened to that tree during its life - Use these diagrams to learn how to read the different events that might have occured. - Invite students to draw a tree cookie the same age as themselves - What major events happened in their lives? - o How can they show those events in the rings? - Have them label the events - Read this New York Times article to learn more
+- Tree cross-sections and rings can tell us a lot about what happened to that tree during its life. - Use these diagrams to learn how to read the different events that may have occurred, such as drought, - Invite students to draw a tree cookie the same age as themselves - What major events happened in their lives? - How can they show those events in the rings? - Have them label the events - Read this New York Times article to learn more